top of page

 Bellono, N.W., Escobar, I.E., Lefkovith, A.J., Marks, M.S. and Oancea, E., 2014.
 An intracellular anion channel critical for pigmentation.
 Elife, 3, p.e04543.

-Here we used direct patch-clamp of skin and eye melanosomes to identify a novel chloride-selective anion conductance mediated by OCA2 and required for melanin production.
+Direct patch-clamp of skin and eye melanosomes identifies a novel chloride-selective anion conductance mediated by OCA2 and required for melanin production underlying skin, eye, and hair color.

 2013